 Off-Campus Lunch Passes are available for eligible juniors and seniors only.
 All appropriate forms and instructions are available online at www.wcpss.net/wakeforesths.
 The form and \$10 payment must be completed for a student to receive an Off-Campus Pass.
 Note that passes are issued only during scheduled sessions; sessions taking place once the school year begins will be announced in school when scheduled.
 Passes are distributed with a lanyard; the lanyard with pass MUST be worn and visible as students exit and return to the school.
-Students with off-campus lunch privileges should not allow any student without an off-campus lunch permit to leave campus with them; students are not permitted to leave campus at any time during the day.
+Students with off-campus lunch privileges should not allow any student without an off-campus lunch permit to leave campus with them; students who violate this regulation will receive disciplinary consequences.
+Ninth and tenth-grade students are not permitted to leave campus at any time during the day.
 Students who violate this policy are subject to disciplinary action, up to and including out-of-school suspension.